mauricioaniche/mauricioaniche.github.io/content/research/research.md

 ---

-**Doing research isn't my current focus anymore.** But I've done a lot of it before, including some pretty good stuff, so this page stays!
+**Doing pure research isn't my focus anymore.** But I've done a lot of it before, including some pretty good stuff, so this page stays!
 Feel free to message me about anything that's here!

 ---